 Student Leave Of Absence Policy

-For interpretation of this policy, please contact the responsible department: Office of Advising and Academic Services +1(909)/537-5034
+For interpretation of this policy, please contact the responsible department: ASUA Academic Advising (909) 537-7345.

 Petitions for leaves of absence should be filed in advance of the interruption in enrollment.
-Each leave commences with the first regular quarter of non-attendance.
-Medical and military leaves may be considered retroactively if supported by individual circumstances but those leaves must be filed no later than census date of the third regular quarter of non-attendance.
-Personal and planned educational leaves cannot be retroactive since they constitute an agreement or "contract" which must be set in advance.
+Each leave commences with the first regular semester of non-attendance.
+Medical and military leaves may be considered retroactively if supported by individual circumstances, but those leaves must be filed no later than census date of the third regular semester of non-attendance.
+Personal and planned educational leaves cannot be retroactive since they constitute an agreement or 'contract' which must be set in advance.
 The maximum duration for any leave is two calendar years.

 Leaves of absence will not be approved for students subject to disqualification or dismissal due to academic deficiencies or disciplinary action.